carlosarismendi/chess/README.md

 <!-- PLAY CHESS -->
 ## Play chess
 Do you want to play?
 You can find it <a href="https://go-chess.herokuapp.com/">here</a>.
 It is totally free and no login is required.
-This chess not only allow players to play with official chess rules but also visualize legal moves of a selected piece, the last movement made and many other functionalities such as movement sound, game beginning sound, draw offer/declination/acceptance.
+This chess not only allows players to play with official chess rules but also visualize legal moves of a selected piece, the last movement made and many other functionalities such as movement sound, game beginning sound and draw offer/declination/acceptance.

 ## Description
 The main goal of this project is to develop a Chess game engine in Vanilla JavaScript in order to learn and practice how to manage DOM events, objects and WebSockets communications.

-The backend is developed in Golang, with [Echo](https://github.com/labstack/echo).
+The backend is developed in Golang, with [EchoV4](https://github.com/labstack/echo).
 The "why" behind of using Golang as programming language for backend is to learn the language itself as well as its well-known and powerful features such as Goroutines.

 ## Technologies summary
 <ul>
   <li>
     <p>
-      <strong>Frontend</strong>: Vanilla JavaScript, HTML, CSS
+      <strong>Frontend</strong>: Vanilla JavaScript, Object-oriented programming, HTML, CSS
     </p>
   </li>
   <li>
     <p>
-      <strong>Backend</strong>: <a href="https://golang.org/">Golang</a>, <a href="https://gobyexample.com/goroutines">Goroutines</a>, <a href="https://gobyexample.com/channels">Channels</a>, <a href="https://pkg.go.dev/golang.org/x/net/websocket">WebSockets</a>, <a href="https://github.com/labstack/echo">Echo</a>, <a href="https://pkg.go.dev/sync#RWMutex">sync.RWMutex</a>.
+      <strong>Backend</strong>: <a href="https://golang.org/">Golang1.17</a>, Object-oriented programming, <a href="https://gobyexample.com/goroutines">Goroutines</a>, <a href="https://gobyexample.com/channels">Channels</a>, <a href="https://pkg.go.dev/golang.org/x/net/websocket">WebSockets</a>, <a href="https://github.com/labstack/echo">Echo</a>, <a href="https://pkg.go.dev/sync#RWMutex">sync.RWMutex</a>.
     </p>
   </li>
 </ul>

 <!-- FRONTEND -->
-## Frontend (Vanilla JavaScript, HTML, CSS)
+## Frontend
 <p align="center"> <!-- CHECK -->
   <img src="readme-imgs/check.png" alt="White bishop in B5 checks black king in E8 and black king can only move to E7 and F8" width="480px"/>
   <p align="center">